Alfystar/EMP/00_Guide/packProtocoll.md

 Library now start:

-2. The sending stream is used to calculate his CRC8
+2. The sending stream is used to calculate his **CRC8**
-3. The CRC8 calculated are append at the and of the stream
+3. The **CRC8** calculated are append at the and of the stream
-4. The new data-stream are COBS-Encoded
+4. The new data-stream are **COBS-Encoded**
 5. The result byte-string are send to the outputting device with  `\0`  byte at the end

 #### Receive Procedure
 Now the receive device read this stream, and on the first `\0` receive the library start parsing procedure:
-6. The byte stream between this new  `\0`  and the last-one are COBS-decoded
+6. The byte stream between this new  `\0`  and the last-one are **COBS-decoded**
-7. The CRC8 of the first `n-1`byte are calculate and compared with the CRC8 send
+7. The CRC8 of the first `n-1`byte are calculate and compared with the **CRC8** send
    - [Compare Success] Pack are store and wait to be read
-   - [Compare Fail] Pack is discard and unambiguous pack problem is solve for sure, the only solution is wait new pack incoming.
+   - [Compare Fail] Pack is discarded, and unambiguous pack problem is solve for sure, the only solution is wait new pack incoming.